AmpereComputing/OpenBLAS/README.md

 - **Apple Vortex**: preliminary support based on ThunderX2/3
 - **A64FX**:  preliminary support, optimized Level-3 BLAS
 - **ARMV8SVE**: any ARMV8 cpu with SVE extensions
+- **ARMV9SME**: WIP target, any Arm®v9-A core with SME2 support.
+Only functional for GEMM.

 #### PPC/PPC64